wbalmer/petitRADTRANS/docs/content/installation.rst

 .. _retrievalsSection:

-Prerequisite for retrievals: Multinest
+Prerequisite for retrievals: MultiNest
 ======================================

-If you want to use pRT's retrieval package, you need to install Multinest.
+If you want to use pRT's retrieval package, you need to install MultiNest.
 This is because for retrievals pRT uses the PyMultiNest package, which is a Python wrapper of the nested sampling code called MultiNest.
-To install Multinest, please follow the instructions provided on the `PyMultiNest website <https://johannesbuchner.github.io/PyMultiNest/install.html#building-the-libraries>`_.
+To install MultiNest, please follow the instructions provided on the `PyMultiNest website <https://johannesbuchner.github.io/PyMultiNest/install.html#building-the-libraries>`_.

 **Important note for Windows:** `MultiNest <https://github.com/JohannesBuchner/MultiNest>`_ retrievals, that are used by default in pRT, will not work as is on Windows.
 This is because MultiNest requires the LAPACK and OpenMPI libraries to function.
 Installing LAPACK on Windows can be a `tedious process <https://icl.utk.edu/lapack-for-windows/lapack/>`_, and OpenMPI support on Windows `has been discontinued <https://www.open-mpi.org/software/ompi/v1.6/ms-windows.php>`_, meaning that it is not possible to run MultiNest retrievals in parallel, increasing significantly computation times.
 This can be overcome by using WSL (see installation instructions above).

 After installation, link the resulting library files in order to allow PyMultiNest to find them.
-This can be done by including the ``multinest/lib/`` to your ``LD_LIBRARY_PATH``.
+This can be done by including the ``MultiNest/lib/`` to your ``LD_LIBRARY_PATH``.

 Add this line at the end of your environment setup file ".bash_profile", ".bashrc", or ".zshrc" (depending on your operating system and shell type):

 .. code-block:: bash

-    LD_LIBRARY_PATH=/path/to/multinest/lib:$LD_LIBRARY_PATH
+    LD_LIBRARY_PATH=/path/to/MultiNest/lib:$LD_LIBRARY_PATH

 Mac+Anaconda known issue
 ------------------------
 The above may not work on a Mac when using ``anaconda``.
-In that case you may also need to copy the ``multinest/lib/*`` files generated during the installation into the ``lib`` folder that your Python binary sees.
+In that case you may also need to copy the ``MultiNest/lib/*`` files generated during the installation into the ``lib`` folder that your Python binary sees.
 This folder should be called something like ``/opt/miniconda3/envs/name_of_your conda_environment/lib/``.
 You may also need the conda version of the ``mpi4py`` package, which must be installed with: